 You can ensure the safety and ownership of your Dogecoin by using a Ledger hardware wallet.
 This hardware wallet provides secure storage and accessibility.
 Plus, you retain full control over your coins.
 Once you have your hardware wallet, use the Ledger Live app to conveniently purchase Dogecoin.
 Through this app, you can manage your crypto assets, including the option to buy Dogecoin directly from Coinify.
 Using a hardware wallet, you can automatically secure your Dogecoin.
 Alternatively, you can purchase Dogecoin from other platforms and safeguard it using your hardware wallet.

-Option Two: Connect your Ledger to a third-party wallet to buy memecoins securely
+Option Three: Connect your Ledger to a third-party wallet to buy memecoins securely

 If you want to buy your memecoins on a third-party wallet (like MetaMask) then you can do this safely with Ledger.
 To connect your Ledger device to a third-party wallet for secure offline transactions and access to decentralized exchanges (DEX), the process will differ from network to network.